+University

+Five Towns College

+Mohawk Community College

+Vaughn College of Aeronautics

-Check with the Aviation Technical Education Council.
-Further information on post-secondary schools may be provided at: www.atecamt.org/schoolsmembers. htm/
+Check with the Aviation Technical

+Education Council.
+Further

+information on post-secondary

+schools may be provided at:

+www.atecamt.org/schoolsmembers.

+htm/

-College credits may be earned by meeting the criteria of articulation agreements Tech has established with SELECT colleges.
-In addition, check directly with the postsecondary institutions for any additional credits they may offer.
+College credits may be earned by meeting the criteria of articulation agreements (see listing in Handbook) Tech has established with SELECT colleges.
+In addition, check directly with the post-secondary institutions for any additional credits they may offer.